-He is a former Chancellor of the Academy of American Poets and has served as Poetry Consultant to the Library of Congress.
-He served as Poet Laureate of the United States from 2010 to 2011.
-He currently lives and works in Hawaii.
+A former Chancellor of the Academy of American Poets, Merwin also served as Poetry Consultant to the Library of Congress and as Poet Laureate of the United States from 2010 to 2011.
+He died on March 15, 2019.

 The Moon Before Morning (Copper Canyon Press, 2014)

 The Shadow of Sirius (Copper Canyon Press, 2008)